More Khunda

-More Khunda is a town in Punjab, Pakistan.
-The town is known for its rice market.
+More Khunda is a town in Nankana Sahib District of Punjab, Pakistan.
 Within the town, Mangtanwala village has fertile land and rich from rice and wheat crops.
 A canal also flows in the city.
-It was established in 1960.
-The city has advanced hospitals.

-Name

-The town got the name Khunda from the instrument called khunda (a T-shaped instrument used by local blacksmiths).

 History

 The city is located in two National Assembly regions and two provincial assembly regions as NA-118 and PP-134.
-The main courtyard of town is T-shaped because of which it is called Khunda.
+The main courtyard of town is T-shaped (a T-shaped instrument used by local blacksmiths) because of which it is called Khunda.

 In the 1960s when the town started developing, it just had a bus stop and some tea corners and cigarette shops near the bus stop and also some commission shops.
 But slowly that small bus stop started developing due to being on the national highway.
 Early that road was barren and desolate.
 But then the road was rebuilt and became national highway and the bus stops and small villages got importance.
 Among all those small villages and bus stops More Khunda developed the most because it is located on the two most busy roads of region, one Lahore–Jaranwala Road and More Khunda–Bhai Pheru Road.

-Attractions

-Another reason for the development of town is that it is located near to the provincial tourist spot of head balloki.

-Famous Park Rana Resorts 11 km from More Khunda at Head balloki.